HelgaVonTrapp/DevOps-Course-Starter/README.md

 Basic tests have been added in tests and tests_end2end folder.
 Docker-compose.yml has been added so you can run docker compose up to launch a test docker container that will run the tests.
 You can launch the application by opening browser and going to http://localhost:5100/.

-A Github actions workflow has been added, this ignores any updates to this document (README.md) The workflow will test building the docker container and will run the tests on any branch of the code.
+A Github actions workflow has been added, this ignores any updates to this document (README.md) The workflow will test building the docker container on push and pull requests.
+The workflow will run the tests on the main branch and exercise-7#2 branch you can amend this in ci-workflow.yml for any branch you wish.
 Open Github and then open actions to view the workflow tests to see if the have run successfully.